-Project week typically takes place in the week just before the start of the second semester, the same week in which the parents and teachers meet for evaluation conferences.
+Independent Study Week typically takes place in the week just before the start of the second semester, the same week in which the teachers prepare written evaluations for each student.
 Students will be given directions for a research or other project before they leave for winter break.
 The project assignments vary from grade to grade, and may include such things as a science experiment, a research topic and presentation/paper, building a model, or a longer assigned reading.
 Sometimes, students will be assigned their projects well before the semester break and given guidance by their teacher for completion.

-Students can expect to invest up to 15 hours on their projects, which are due on the first day they return for the second semester.
+Students can expect to invest up to 8 hours on their projects, which are due on the first day they return for the second semester.
 Projects may require library/internet research, acquisition of modeling materials, or hands-on problem-solving.
 All faculty participate in the evaluation of projects.
-This assessment is factored into the second semestergrades.
+This assessment is factored into the second semester grades.

-Project Week allows students to explore a topic (often of their choosing) in greater depth, using resources that are not readily available to them in the classroom.
+Independent Study Week allows students to explore a topic (often of their choosing) in greater depth, using resources that are not readily available to them in the classroom.
 Project week teaches students how to study a topic in-depth on their own and how to manage their time, to cultivate love for something of interest to them, and to participate in true intellectual "leisure"-i.e. pursuing something for its own sake and value.
-Parents may be tempted to over-assist students with projects, especially hands-on modeling or crafting activities, students must problem-solve and produce their work on their own.
+Parents may be tempted to over-assist students with projects, especially hands-on modeling or crafting activities.
+However, students must problem-solve and produce their work on their own.
 Parents should seek to guide as teachers would-helping a student to find a solution rather than giving them the solution.